 For there is an instruction of the perfect, of which, writing to the Colossians, he says, "We cease not to pray for you, and beseech that ye may be filled with the knowledge of His will in all wisdom and spiritual understanding; that ye may walk worthy of the Lord to all pleasing; being fruitful in every good work, and increasing in the knowledge of God; strengthened with all might according to the glory of His power."

-What, then, is more divine than the working of the Holy Spirit, since God himself testifies that the Holy Spirit presides over his blessings? … For no blessing can be full except through the inspiration of the Holy Spirit.
-Wherefore, too, the apostle found nothing better to wish us than this, as he himself said: “We cease not to pray and make request for you that you may be filled with the knowledge of his will, in all wisdom and spiritual understanding walking worthily of God.”
-He taught that this was the will of God: that by walking in good works and words and affections, we should be filled with God’s will, who puts his Holy Spirit into our hearts. .
+What, then, is more divine than the working of the Holy Spirit, since God Himself testifies that the Holy Spirit presides over His blessings, saying: "I will put My Spirit upon thy seed and My blessings upon thy children."
+For no blessing can be full except through the inspiration of the Holy Spirit.
+Wherefore, too, the Apostle found nothing better to wish us than this, as He himself said: "We cease not to pray and make request for you that ye may be filled with the knowledge of His will, in all wisdom and spiritual understanding walking worthily of God."
+He taught, then, that this was the will of God, that rather by walking in good works and words and affections, we should be filled with the will of God, Who puts His Holy Spirit in our hearts.

 "For this cause."
 What cause?
 Because we heard of your faith and love, because we have good hopes, we are hopeful to ask for future blessings also.
-For as in the games we cheer on those most who are near upon gaining the victory, just so does Paul also most exhort those who have achieved the greater part.
+For as in the games we cheer on those most who are near upon gaining the victory, just so doth Paul also most exhort those who have achieved the greater part.

-"Since the day we heard it," says he, "we do not cease to pray for you."
-Not for one day do we pray for you, nor yet for two, nor three.
-Herein he both shows his love, and gives them a gentle hint that they had not yet arrived at the end.
-For the words, "that you may be filled," are of this significancy.
-And observe, I pray, the prudence of this blessed one.
-He nowhere says that they are destitute of everything, but that they are deficient; everywhere the words, "that you may be filled," show this.
-And again, "unto all pleasing, in every good work" [Colossians 1:11], and again, "strengthened with all power," and again, "unto all patience and long-suffering"; for the constant addition of "all" bears witness to their doing well in part, though, it might be, not in all.
-And, "that you may be filled," he says; not, "that you may receive," for they had received; but "that you may be filled" with what as yet was lacking.
+And, "that ye may be filled," he saith; not, "that ye may receive," for they had received; but "that ye may be filled" with what as yet was lacking.
 Thus both the rebuke was given without offense, and the praise did not suffer them to sink down, and become supine, as if it had been complete.
-But what is, "that you may be filled with the knowledge of His will"?
+But what is, "that ye may be filled with the knowledge of His will"?
 That through the Son we should be brought unto Him, and no more through Angels.
-Now that you must be brought unto Him, you have learned, but it remains for you to learn this, and why He sent the Son.
-For had it been that we were to have been saved by Angels, He would not have sent Him, would not have given Him up.
-"In all spiritual wisdom," he says, "and understanding."
-For since the philosophers deceived them; I wish you, he says, to be in spiritual wisdom, not after the wisdom of men.
+Now that ye must be brought unto Him, ye have learnt, but it remains for you to learn this, and why He sent the Son.
+"In all spiritual wisdom," he saith, "and understanding."
+For since the philosophers deceived them; I wish you, he saith, to be in spiritual wisdom, not after the wisdom of men.
 But if in order to know the will of God, there needs spiritual wisdom; to know His Essence what it is, there is need of continual prayers.

 It is God’s will, that we acknowledge him and know that it is not possible to be saved by angels but only through Jesus Christ.
 How then can we know this?
 Through spiritual, not worldly, wisdom. .